yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

 This hierarchy is reflected in the structure of a YAML file.

-1. In your Azure DevOps project, select the Pipelines menu option from the left-hand navigation.
+1. In your Azure DevOps project, select the **Pipelines** menu option from the left-hand navigation.

     ![In the Azure DevOps window, Pipelines is highlighted in the ribbon.](images/stepbystep/media/image68.png "Azure DevOps window")

 2. Select the **Create pipeline** button to create a new build pipeline.

     ![In Builds, Create pipeline is highlighted.](images/stepbystep/media/image69.png "Create a new pipeline")

 3. This starts a wizard where you'll first need to select where your current code is located.
 In a previous step, you pushed code up to Azure Repos.
 Select the **Azure Repos Git** option.

     ![A screen that shows choosing the Azure Repos option for the TailspinToys project.](images/stepbystep/media/image70.png "Where is your code?")

 4. Next, you'll need to select the specific repository where your code was pushed.
 In a previous step, you pushed it to the **TailspinToys** repository.
 Select the **TailspinToys** git repository.

     ![A screen that shows choosing the TailspinToys repository.](images/stepbystep/media/image71.png "Select a repository")

 5. Then, you'll need to select the type of pipeline to configure.
 Although this pipeline contains a mix of technologies, select **ASP.NET Core** from the list of options.

     ![A screen that shows choosing ASP.NET Core pipeline.](images/stepbystep/media/image72.png "Configure your pipeline")

 6. As a final step in the creation of a build pipeline, you are presented with a configured pipeline in the form of an azure-pipelines.yml file.

 7. This starter YAML file contains a few lines of instructions (shown below) for the pipeline.
 Let's begin by updating the YAML with more specific instructions to build our application.

     ![A screen that shows the starter pipeline YAML.](images/stepbystep/media/image72a.png "Review your pipeline YAML")

-The "pool" section specifies which pool to use for a job of the pipeline.
+The *pool* section specifies which pool to use for a job of the pipeline.
 It also holds information about the job's strategy for running.

-8. Select and replace the "pool" section with the following code:
+8. Select and replace the *pool* section with the following code:

     ```yml
     pool: